Tommybroomhall/Agent-Server/README.md

 # Test using the script
 npm run test-agent

-# Test using the dashboard
+# Test using the dashboard (starts both server and dashboard)
-# In one terminal
 npm run dev

-# In another terminal
-cd dev-dashboard
-npm start
 ```

 ### Mock Data